timescale/docs/_troubleshooting/mst/forgotten-password.md

 1. Open [MST Portal][mst-login].
 2. Click `Forgot password`.
-3. Enter your email address, then click `Restet password`.
+3. Enter your email address, then click `Reset password`.

 A secure reset password link is sent to the email associated with this account.
 Click the link and update your password.